-Catecholamines are a group of similar hormones released into the bloodstream in response to physical or emotional stress.
+Catecholamines are a group of similar substances released into the blood in response to physical or emotional stress.
 The primary catecholamines are dopamine, epinephrine (adrenaline), and norepinephrine.
 Catecholamine testing measures the amounts of these hormones in the urine and/or blood.
 Urine testing is recommended over blood testing.
 Just the stress of having blood drawn can increase catecholamine blood levels, so results from blood tests are not as reliable as results from urine tests.

 Catecholamines are produced in the adrenal medulla, the interior portion of the adrenal glands, and released into the blood.
 The adrenal glands are small, triangular organs located on top of each kidney.
 Catecholamines are also produced by cells of the sympathetic nervous system.
-They are released into the bloodstream in response to physical and emotional stress.
+They are released into the blood in response to physical and emotional stress.
 They help transmit nerve impulses in the brain, increase glucose and fatty acid release for energy, dilate bronchioles, and dilate the pupils.
 Norepinephrine also constricts blood vessels, causing increased blood pressure, and epinephrine increases heart rate and metabolism.

 After completing their actions, catecholamines are metabolized to inactive compounds.
 Dopamine becomes homovanillic acid (HVA), norepinephrine breaks down into normetanephrine and vanillylmandelic acid (VMA), and epinephrine becomes metanephrine and VMA.
 Both the hormones and their metabolites are eliminated from the body in the urine.

 Normally, catecholamines and their metabolites are present in the body in small, fluctuating amounts that only increase appreciably during and shortly after a stressful situation.
-However, rare tumors called pheochromocytomas and paragangliomas can produce large amounts of the hormones, resulting in increased concentrations in both the blood and urine.
+However, rare tumors called pheochromocytomas and paragangliomas (collectively called PPGL) can produce large amounts of the hormones, resulting in increased concentrations in both the blood and urine.
 This can cause persistent or sudden bursts of hypertension, which may lead to severe headaches.
 Other symptoms include heart palpitations, sweating, nausea, anxiety, and tingling in the hands and feet.

 Pheochromocytomas and paragangliomas are rare.
 While a few are cancerous, most are benign and do not spread beyond their original location.
 Left untreated, however, these tumors may continue to grow and symptoms may worsen.
 Over time, the hypertension caused by the excess hormones may lead to kidney damage, heart disease, and raise the risk for stroke or heart attack.